RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HBNetMover.md

 HBNet is a method to explicitly detect and design hydrogen bond networks within Rosetta.
 It functions as a mover within the RosettaScripts framework and will exhaustively search for all networks within the design space that you define with [[TaskOperations|TaskOperations-RosettaScripts]], and that meet the criteria you specify with the options below

 ###UPDATE 12/2017:
-Jack Maguire's new Monte Carlo sampling approach (MC HBNet) is now in master and it is highly recommended (likely become the default soon); to use it, simply add ```monte_carlo="true"``` to the existing HBNet or HBNetStapleInterface movers.
+The new Monte Carlo sampling approach (MC HBNet) is now in master and it is highly recommended (likely become the default soon); to use it, simply add ```monte_carlo="true"``` to the existing HBNet or HBNetStapleInterface movers.
 The new MC search procedure is much faster, enables consistent runtimes and memory usage, and consistently yields a larger number of high-quality networks in a much shorter runtime.
-To control the number of MC trials, set ```total_num_mc_runs="100000"```; making this value smaller will result in shorter runtimes, making it bigger will result in longer runtimes (and often more solutions).
+To control the number of MC trials, set ```total_num_mc_runs="10000"```; making this value smaller will result in shorter runtimes, making it bigger will result in longer runtimes (and often more solutions).
 Other MC HBNet options are listed below.
 Setup, network evaluation/ranking, and output are still handled the same as in HBNet.

 *[[how buried unsatisfied polar atoms are handled by HBNet|HBNet-BUnsats]].*<br>
 *[[how to design hydrogen bond networks into helical bundles|HBNet-HelicalBundle]].*<br>